PEACE-DFG/PEACE-DFG/README.md

 ### Hi there , I'm CODEMaster - aka  [DFG] 👋
 ## I am a Full Stack Developer,A student,Webdev Tutor,Electrical Engineer and a Musician
 -📚 I am currently learning Laravel💻 <br/>
+-📚 I am readily available and open to jobs <br/>
 -💻 I am Looking to collaborate with other Programmers to Learn From Them<br/>
 -🥅 2023 goals : Contributte more to Open Source projects<br/>
 -⚡Fun Facts: I love Musical Instruments Most Especially Drums 🥁🎶<br/>